-Stop Export if File or Subcatalog Already Exists Merge Exports Into Existing Subcatalogs; Stop if File Exists Merge Exports Into Existing Subcatalogs; Replace Files as Needed V Replace Synclavier® Files and Subcatalogs Without Warning
+Prompt if File or Subcatalog Already Exists Merge Exports Into Existing Subcatalogs; Prompt if File Exists Merge Exports Into Existing Subcatalogs; Replace Files as Needed Replace Synclavier® Files and Subcatalogs Without Warning

 This control lets you manage the operation of InterChangeTM if it encounters a file or subcatalog on a Synclavier® hard drive that would be replaced by a folder or file being exported.
+InterChangeTM can prompt for a new name if desired.